waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

 As you can see there are a lot of commands and options for this program.
-Our main usage for "osm3s_query" is to query overpass server, if started with no argument, it will prompt the user for their query:
+Our main usage for "osm3s_query" is to query overpass server, if started with no argument, it will prompt the user for her / his query:

 ```
 wael@yafa:~$ osm3s_query